5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 Enumerating other connected services is hard, I noticed a lot of custom tooling designed to connect ML engineers to training stores, model stores and services like Apache Spark, these custom tools were usually located in `/opt/`.

+These usually had permission built in or certs to leverage from the logged-in user to access them and the secrets within.

 # Attacking other models
 Good god, if you're on a bug bounty, please stop lol.